Frequently Asked Questions (FAQs)

 What are the opening and closing dates for applications?

 There is no “formula” for a successful application.
 Each individual’s application should be about the candidate, how the program time will be spent, and what outcomes can be reasonably expected.
 What is successful for one applicant may not be effective for another applicant.
+The below webinar provides some advice on what our selection committees look for in general.

 Will the Fulbright Commission staff review my application before submitting?